Do Go On - 360 - Alan Turing & The Enigma

 That's a great test.

-Well put together, Alita.
+Well, put together, Alida.

 Love that.

-I would love to thank from
+Finally, for me, I would love to thank from King Usi.

-King Ussy.
+King Usi.

 I honestly don't care if we're wrong.

-In Great Britain somewhere.
+In Great Britain, somewhere.

-Jack Maid.
+Jack Meade.

 Oh, it's in Scotland.